 It is crystal clear that "taxation" is "theft."
 The "prima facie" case is inescapable.
 The logic is air-tight.
 But there are all kinds of evasions and high-sounding rationalizations.

-Lots of other libertarian sites make this claim (though some disagree (archive).
-But is the logic really air-tight? (spoiler: no. In fact, this is the argument where libertarians shoot themselves in the foot the most!).
+Lots of other libertarian sites make this claim.
+But is the logic really air-tight?
+Spoiler: no. In fact, this is the argument where libertarians shoot themselves in the foot the most!
 How so?

-Of course, this is all philosophical only.
 The reality is that I would still have control over my body in that situation and could perhaps fend off the rapist if capable enough.
-This is another big problem with libertarianism - they place too much weight on imaginary, abstract, philosophical musings - the real, physical world be damned.
-To resolve the contradiction between property and self-ownership, libertarianism has to submit to reality and temporarily restrict property rights (which ruins their whole narrative of being perfectly logically derived) to let the violator (the person who doesn't want to pay 100% tax) leave.
+Things still happen in the physical world regardless of what the humans think or write about it.
+We have to adapt our beliefs to the physical reality, instead of expecting reality itself to follow our writings.
+If the simple act of being born somewhere is enough to ruin the explanatory power of the libertarian principles, just how useful are they, really?
+To resolve the contradiction between property rights and self-ownership, libertarianism has to submit to reality and temporarily restrict property rights (which ruins their whole narrative of being perfectly logically derived) to let the violator (the person who doesn't want to pay the 100% tax, or be raped) leave.
 This brings us to another issue:

 The proprietor, producing neither by his own labor nor by his implement, and receiving products in exchange for nothing, is either a parasite or a thief.